6 Essential Photography Techniques Every Beginner Should Know

 ISO Tips

 If you’re looking for some cool ISO settings tips for photography, you’ve come to the right place!
-ISO, or the International Organisation for Standardisation, is the measure of sensitivity of your camera’s image sensor.
-It’s a great tool for capturing your photos, but it can be tricky to master.
-Here are some cool ISO tips that can help you take your photography to the next level:
+Here are some great ISO tips that can help you take your photography to the next level:

 - Choose the right ISO setting: When selecting an ISO setting, it’s important to consider the lighting conditions in which you’re shooting.
 Generally speaking, the lower the ISO number, the less sensitive your camera will be to light.
-So if you’re shooting in bright sunlight, a lower ISO setting is usually best.
+So a lower ISO setting is usually best if you’re shooting in bright sunlight.
 On the other hand, if you’re shooting in low light conditions, a higher ISO setting will help you capture more light.

 - Use Auto-ISO: Many modern cameras come with an Auto-ISO feature that allows you to quickly and easily adjust your ISO settings in response to changing light conditions.
 This is a great feature that can help you quickly adjust your ISO settings so that you can capture the perfect shot.